BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 ### Pages

+[Think of it like starbucks...]
+- Drip coffee?
+Ready to go!
+- Espresso?
+Standard build, easy
+- TikTok special?

 Remember that page code may be executed on both the server and client!
-If you have any sensitive information in environment variables or other stores be very careful that it doesn't get sent to the client.
+If you have any sensitive information in environment variables or other stores be careful that it doesn't get sent to the client accidentally.

 So which page type should you prefer and how do you know which to use when?

+**SSG**

-- The fastest option is [Static Site Generation](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) since the server does little to no processing.
+The fastest option is [Static Site Generation](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) since the server does little to no processing.
 It only has to return pre-built, static content.
 Use this option with content that doesn't change frequently (or ever).
 Blogs, marketing sites, policy documents, and FAQs all fall more or less in this category.

+This can get cumbersome on sites with many (thousands or more) pages, but can be mitigated to some degree with [incremental static regeneration](https://vercel.com/docs/next.js/incremental-static-regeneration#).

+**SSR**

-- Otherwise use [Server Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) for pages that depends on particular input data and where it isn't feasible to statically generate all page combinations for given inputs.
+[Server Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) will be generally a little slower to [first-contentful-paint](https://developer.mozilla.org/en-US/docs/Glossary/First_contentful_paint), but it's an excellent option for pages that depends on particular input data and where it isn't possible (or feasible) to statically generate all page combinations for given inputs.
 Input data might be something like user details, purchase/order history, weather, time, or traffic.

+**CSR**

-- [Client Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#fetching-data-on-the-client-side) can be *added* in addition to either of the strategies above if a part of the page has frequently updating or real-time data.
+[Client Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#fetching-data-on-the-client-side) can be *added* in addition to either of the strategies above if a part of the page has frequently updating or real-time data.

+This is essentially the same as a SPA page might render, although parts of the page surrounding client-rendered content may have already been generated via SSG or SSR.

 ### API Routes